filecoin-station/deal-observer/README.md

 To run the tests for this repository you will first need to setup a postgreSQL database.

-You can do this by running a postgreSQL docker container with the following
+You can do this by running a PostgreSQL docker container with the following
 command:

 ```bash